ben-razor/fluence-artwork/README.md

 * Crystals - Diamond, Onyx
 * Coins - Gold, Silver, Flumium

-The Fluence logo can additionally be decorated with gems in different configurations.
+The Fluence logo can be decorated with gems in different configurations.

 ### Developers